blogginglikeitstheaughts/myspotontheweb/_posts/2025-06-10-native-scaping.md

   To be capable of this heavy manual labor without chronic joint pain feels like a supreme triumph.
 Go me!

-Here's a shot of some of the newly seeded areas (the grasses in the middle represent last year's test plot)
+Here's a shot of some of the newly seeded areas (the grasses in the middle represent last year's test plot).
+I'll update when it's grown in!
 ![image](https://github.com/user-attachments/assets/6ab88520-77b0-4ab8-bb4e-0055df91f62f)